My 7-year-old’s middle name is Zen.

 I find that to actually improve my speaking, private 1-to-1 lessons give an opportunity to speak at length with your tutor, making mistakes and correcting them as you go along.
 Your tutor is a language coach; a trusted guide who will help to navigate through your studies, provide accountability, and keep you motivated.

-If you are interested in getting a Japanese tutor, please do get in touch with me, Vanessa to arrange a phone consultation.
+If you are interested in getting a Japanese tutor, please do get in touch with me, Vanessa to arrange a consultation.

 Japanese tuition has worked really well online in 2020.
 Like everyone else, I didn’t know what to expect, as we had been delivering most lessons in person.
 Now I’m not going to lie – the transition was challenging – but I have been pleasantly surprised.